Cecostomy Tube Placement

-Patients with fecal incontinence can use a cecostomy tube to administer an enema to quickly and completely empty the large intestines through the anus.
+Learn more about cecostomy tube placement, which is used to administer an enema.
+This can quickly and completely empty the large intestines through the anus.
 The tube is a catheter (a thin tube) placed into the cecum, the first part of the large bowel (in the lower right abdomen).

 Before the procedure, your child must follow a “bowel prep” to cleanse the colon.
 Proper bowel preparation is important for successful placement of a cecostomy tube.

 The doctor begins the procedure by inflating the colon with air until the cecum is distended.
 The doctor inserts a small needle through the skin into the cecum, and then attaches the bowel to the abdominal wall with two stitches.
 A catheter is then threaded through a special hollow needle into the cecum.
 To confirm proper placement of the catheter, we will inject contrast dye through the catheter, using live X-ray (fluoroscopy) to make sure the dye travels into the cecum.
 Your child will be protected by an X-ray shield during the procedure.

 Will my child be awake for the procedure?